civican/legisinfo/43-2/bills/C-10/bill_text.md

 The Governor in Council may make regulations

 providing for exceptions to any of paragraphs 34.4(1)(a) to (g);

+increasing the administrative monetary penalty amounts set out in subsection 34.5(1);

 for the purpose of paragraph 34.5(2)(f), establishing other factors to be considered in determining the amount of the penalty;